-Having received a landmark number of nominations and after a highly competitive judging process, the finalists have today been announced for the Godolphin Stud and Stable Staff Awards by the Judging Panel.
+Following a record number of nominations and two rounds of judging, the finalists have today been announced for the 2016 Godolphin Stud and Stable Staff Awards.

-After two thorough judging stages the 12-strong Panel has whittled the 200-plus nominations down to three finalists in each category.
+The 12-strong Judging Panel has whittled the 220-plus nominations down to just three finalists in each category.
 All the finalists are now guaranteed a share in the £120,000 prize money, with every penny they win being matched and shared amongst their yard by sponsors Godolphin.

 Brough Scott, Chairman of the Judging Panel said: